HAGGARD HAWKS & PALTRY POLTROONS (2013)

 So here you’ll find the related origins behind 10 Words Derived From Places in Ancient Greece, 10 Words Invented By Authors, 10 Words Derived From the Theatre, and many, many more.
 Along the way, find out what connects coffee to monks’ habits, what item of weaponry takes its name from a fruit, why grizzly bears quite literally aren’t grizzly—and why the book, the Twitter feed, and this entire website is called Haggard Hawks.

-Named by The Guardian as one of the best stocking-filler books of the year, Haggard Hawks & Paltry Poltroons kickstarted the entire Haggard Hawks world—and somehow, we’re still going strong today.
+Named by The Guardian as one of the best stocking-filler books of the year, Haggard Hawks & Paltry Poltroons kickstarted the entire Haggard Hawks network.
+Here’s a taster of what’s inside.

 10 WORDS DERIVED FROM FOOD